-Subject FL KS4 MF L Curriculum Impact KS4 FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
+Subject MF L Curriculum Impact KS4 FL KS4 FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individual students.
 SUMMATIVE; This describes individuals learning at the end of an instructional unit by comparing it against a standard or benchmark.
 (High Stakes Assessment) EVALUATIVE; This is about institutional accountability and comes after terminal exams.
 External agencies.
-TIMES Annually Year 10 will sit a GCSE style paper for their End of Year Exam to measure progress and outcomes from their starting points.
+TIMES CALE Annually Year 10 will sit a GCSE style paper for their End of Year Exam to measure progress and outcomes from their starting points.
 Year 11 will have their GCSE exams in May/June which are externally marked by AQA.
 Results in August.
 Mock examinations in December are based upon all topics taught since the start of Year 10 and vocabulary since Year 7 Data collated by staff is used as a basis for the intervention groups in the winter and spring terms for year 11 and summer for year 10.
 Data is used to identify students not making adequate progress.
 Analysis of the data collated is the responsibility of OSK and CCV in readiness for the departmental review.
 Each student will have an assessment tracker sheet which they will use to track their own progress - this is a reflection tool and will allow students to reflect on their overall progress - this is designed to complement topical PLCs Interim Students complete at least two assessments each term in listening, reading, writing and speaking to ensure that progress towards target grade is being made.
 Students in Year 10 /11 receive Feedback against MFL GCSE criteria in assessed skills.
 Written feedback and student responses in the form of react should be evident.
 These are in student folders/exercise books.
-Exam guestions are taken from GCSE Past papers and EAQA or Exampro.
+Exam questions are taken from GCSE Past papers and EAQA or Exampro.
 Marks and mark schemes shared with pupils.
 In readiness for the GCSE speaking exam questions will be issued to Year 10 for use in lessons.
 Students will practise these questions throughout Year 10 and 11 and work with the language assistant if they require support.
 Tests are teacher assessed and pupils record their score against the target grade on a tracking sheet.
-Weekly Regular formative assessment takes place using the following strategies: • Success criteria or student checklists Single GCSE questions Model answers Low stakes testing on key grammar and vocabulary Teacher, peer and self-evaluation used in all lessons to ensure progress and next steps are considered and 're-acted' to.
-Teachers role: Identify how students are performing and use this to provide support, evaluate student learning and plan future lessons...
-Set homework tasks Provide oral and/or written feedback.
-Keep track of student progress using department internal and school wide data systems.
-Scaffold feedback to students for effective self/peer assessment.
-Students role: Engage in self assessment.
-Engage in peer assessment.
-Be proactive in ReACT taks.
-Revise content.

-Redraft and submit work which is

-completed to the best of their abilities.

-Identify their own strengths and

-weaknesses and ask for support from

-their subject teachers.
+Weekly Regular formative assessment takes place using the following strategies: • Success criteria or student checklists • Single GCSE questions • Model answers • Low stakes testing on key grammar and vocabulary Teacher, peer and self-evaluation used in all lessons to ensure progress and next steps are considered and 're-acted' to.
+Teachers role: • Identify how students are performing and use this to provide support, evaluate student learning and plan future lessons • Set homework tasks • Provide oral and/or written feedback. • Keep track of student progress using department internal and school wide data systems. • Scaffold feedback to students for effective self/peer assessment. • Engage in self assessment. • Be proactive in ReACT taks. • Revise content. • Redraft and submit work which is completed to the best of their abilities.
+Identify their own strengths and weaknesses and ask for support from their subject teachers.

-1 Hourly Every Lesson Every Day' techniques are

-1.104, embedded in lessons including:

-- Review last lesson, last week, last year.

-- Checking for student understanding,

-asking higher order questions and

-providing feedback - ensuring students

-respond to this feedback.

-- Low stakes testing activities.

-From the season as conjects the a fall assign of a manetic se

-Every lesson a variety the following formative

-assessment takes place using the following

-strategies:

-- Questioning

-- Low stakes testing

-- Spiral learning

-- Oral feedback
+•

+Hourly Every Lesson Every Day' techniques are embedded in lessons including: Review last lesson, last week, last year.
+Checking for student understanding, asking higher order questions and providing feedback - ensuring students respond to this feedback.
+Low stakes testing activities.
+Every lesson a variety the following formative assessment takes place using the following strategies: Questioning Low stakes testing Spiral learning Oral feedback Whole-class feedback

-Whole-class feedback
+Oral feedback Whole-class feedback

-Class and teaching modelling

-- Regular re-cap quizzes

-- Retrieval practice tasks

-·